Qkarendaz/PHP-Reusable-Class/README.md

 ## Testing

-create a database and name it whatever you want, (in this project it was named "newdb") To test the code, all you have to do is create an instance/object of any class created in the classes folder, just like in the index.php file....
+create a database and name it whatever you want, (in this case, it was named "newdb"). then create a table (in this case, it was name "members" and it has 4 columns.... id, firstname, lastname and age).

+To test the code, all you have to do is create an instance/object of any class created in the classes folder, just like in the index.php file....

+create and instance of any of the classes (either view class or control class) with their values respectivey and run the code.